gcallah/work/chaps/stein.md

-faculties."[^47] By this she means that woman is concerned with an effort "to develop herself to a wholeness and to help others to a corresponding development," and this orientation to equilibrium and balance saves her from man's "one-sided activation."[^48] For Stein, woman strives "to the totality in herself and in others" and "expresses a unity and wholeness of the total psychosomatic personality."[^49] Haney explains that woman's position in relation to "the other" in wifehood and motherhood requires "her own integrity."[^50] Woman is "a whole person," and this informs her ability "to love the whole person of the other."[^51] This "harmonious development" is an important element of the nature of woman, for Stein, because it facilitates her empathetic qualities.[^52]
+faculties."[^47] By this she means that woman is concerned with an effort "to develop herself to a wholeness and to help others to a corresponding development," and this orientation to equilibrium and balance saves her from man's "one-sided activation."[^48] In Stein's account, woman strives "to the totality in herself and in others" and "expresses a unity and wholeness of the total psychosomatic personality."[^49] Haney explains that woman's position in relation to "the other" in wifehood and motherhood requires "her own integrity."[^50] Woman is "a whole person," and this informs her ability "to love the whole person of the other."[^51] This "harmonious development" is an important element of the nature of woman, within Stein's account, because it facilitates her empathetic qualities.[^52]

-For Stein, woman's interest in the living and the personal and her interest in broad development are related to woman's capacities for empathy and sympathy.
+According to Stein, woman's interest in the living and the personal and her interest in broad development are related to woman's capacities for empathy and sympathy.
 Woman is able "to interest herself empathetically in areas of knowledge far from her own concerns" when "a personal interest" demands her attention to these new "areas."[^53] Woman's